Baptistemontan/leptos_i18n/docs/book/src/declare/03_plurals.md

 }
 ```

-With plurals, `{{ count }}` is a special variable that refers to the count provided to the plural, so you don't need to also provide it:
+With ranges, `{{ count }}` is a special variable that refers to the count provided to the range, so you don't need to also provide it:

 ```json
 {